AGM 2026 Chairs Report

 Start time: 7.00 pm at the Pavilion, Campbell Park

-Attendance: 17 people
+Attendance: 21 people

 Welcome from Tony Bedford, Chair of FoLLNR

-Tony welcomed everyone to this the 13th AGM since the Friends group’s formation in 2011.
+Tony welcomed everyone to this the 14th AGM since the Friends group’s formation in 2011.

 Election of officers

-The Friends of Linford Lakes Nature Reserve is a properly constituted not for profit organisation.
+The Friends of Linford Lakes Nature Reserve is a properly constituted not-for-profit organisation.
 Our constitution requires that the three main officers of the Group, i.e. Chair, Treasurer and Secretary, must be elected/re-elected at an Annual General Meeting each year by vote of the membership.

 The following officers were elected.